cnguyen-uk/An-Introduction-to-Git/README.md

 git clone remote_location clone_name
 ```

 After the remote has been cloned, Git gives the remote address the name origin for convenience, although this can be changed.
-The following command can be used to see a list of a Git project's remotes.
+The following command can be used to see a list of a Git project's remotes:

 ```Bash
 git remote -v